ShiYiNing/AAA/README.md

 "g" is asymmetry factor at "tt/2" in the medium

+Output:

-"fuu1(n)" is upward flux at level "n" for homogeneous Eddington solution.
-(Eq.(A6a) in the paper)
+"fuu(n)" is upward flux of the vertically inhomogeneous medium at level n. (n=1,2)

-"fdu1(n)" is downward flux at level "n" for homogeneous Eddington solution.
-(Eq.(A6b) in the paper)
+"fdu(n)" is downward flux of the vertically inhomogeneous medium at level n. (n=1,2)

-"fuu1w(n)" is upward flux at level "n" for perturbation solution for variation of single scattering albedo. (solution of Eq.(A7) for l=1)

-"fdu1w(n)" is downward flux at level "n" for perturbation solution for variation of single scattering albedo. (solution of Eq.(A7) for l=1)
+"TI" is azimuthally averaged radiative intensity at top of the inhomogeneous medium.

+"TI_AZI" is azimuthally independent radiative intensity at top of the inhomogeneous medium.